Selina Ferguson

 Simon Chinn is a double Oscar, double BAFTA and Emmy-award winning producer, and co-founder of Lightbox.

 Simon launched Lightbox in 2014 with his LA-based cousin, Emmy award winning producer, Jonathan Chinn.
-In the ten years since its inception, the company has become one of the most prolific and highly regarded producers of premium non-fiction content in the world and has worked with all the major buyers including Netflix, Apple TV+, HBO, Nat Geo, Amazon, FX, Hulu, Disney+ and Showtime, among others.
-Its films and limited series have premiered at the Sundance, Telluride, Cannes, Berlin and London film festivals and have won and been nominated for many major awards.
+The company has become one of the most prolific and highly regarded producers of premium non-fiction in the world and was one of Realscreen’s top 10 documentary production companies in their 2024 Global 100.
+It has worked with all the major buyers and platforms for premium nonfiction and its films have premiered at the Sundance, Telluride, Cannes, Berlin and London Film festivals and have won and been nominated for many major awards.

 Vanessa Tovell